wnchan/tp/docs/UserGuide.md

 - **Double Major**: <a id="glossary-double-major"></a> A type of academic degree where a student completes two sets of major requirements, although they receive just one degree.

-- **Extraneous Parameters**: These are additional or unnecessary parameters given in a command that do not affect its execution but are not required for the command to function properly.
+- **Extraneous Parameters**: <a id="glossary-extraneous-parameters"></a> These are additional or unnecessary parameters given in a command that do not affect its execution but are not required for the command to function properly.

 - **GUI (Graphical User Interface)**: A type of user interface that allows you to interact with electronic devices through graphical icons and visual indicators, as opposed to text-based interfaces, typed command labels, or text navigation.